 Both Wealthsimple and Questwealth provide investors with stock and bond ETFs portfolios.
 These are simple, straight-forward actively managed investment portfolios that invest in the global stock and bond markets.

 What are the differences between Wealthsimple and Questwealth

 Despite both being excellent robo-advisors in the Canadian fintech space, there are some key differences between the Wealthsimple and Questwealth portfolios you should be aware of.
 Here’s the difference below:

 Wealthsimple provides socially responsible and Halal investing options

-One of the most important areas that Questwealth is lagging behind Wealthsimple is providing ethically responsible investing options.
+One of the most important areas that Questwealth is lagging behind Wealthsimple is providing various ethically responsible investing options.
 Younger investors are especially cognizant of how their choices affect human labor and environmental impact in the global supply chain, and they want to do their part to do good in the world.

 Wealthsimple offers two ethical investing options: Socially Responsible Investing portfolios (in Conservative, Balanced, or Growth based on your risk tolerance) and a Halal portfolio.
 Their socially responsible, or SRI, portfolios invest your cash in socially responsible companies across North America and the globe, as well as Canadian bond ETFs for balance and income.
 The Halal portfolio consists of 50 common stocks in companies that comply with Islamic law and do not profit from gambling, firearms, tobacco, or other restricted industries.